If you use drugs, we help you stay safe. Our service is free, easy, private and hassle-free.

 Find a location

-We have one office location, and four mobile van locations.
+We have one office location, one indoor service location, and four mobile van locations.
 You don't need to call ahead, but do check hours first.
 We are open only at certain times.

 East Liberty